Dmartinez-96/GPU_Specialization_Capstone/README.md

 ## Overview

-This project demonstrates the use of NVIDIA Performance Primitives (NPP) library with CUDA to perform image rotation.
+This project demonstrates the use of NVIDIA Performance Primitives (NPP) library with CUDA and Aquila to perform signal processing on audio data for different musical instruments.
 The goal is to utilize GPU acceleration to efficiently rotate a given image by a specified angle, leveraging the computational power of modern GPUs.
 The project is a part of the CUDA at Scale for the Enterprise course and serves as a template for understanding how to implement basic image processing operations using CUDA and NPP.

 ## Code Organization